 Research in the social sciences and humanities contributes to the economic, cultural, social, technological, environmental and intellectual well-being of Canadians.
-In the past five years, SSHRC has increased support for social sciences and humanities research, while assuming a larger role in advancing excellence across Canada's research community as a whole.
+In recent years SSHRC increased support for social sciences and humanities research, while assuming a larger role in advancing excellence across Canada's research community as a whole.
 Throughout the period, we have remained steadfast in our commitment to foster, support and promote top-tier Canadian research and talent.